The Gross-Kuz'min Connjecture for CM fields: The maps

-For \rf{normcoh}, let $x^{w(\K)} = \pi_m^t \cdot u_x, \ t \in \eu{C}, u_x \in U(\K_m)$.
-Since the uniformizors are norm coherent, we have $N_{m,n}(x)^{w(\K)} = \pi_n^t N_{m,n}(u_x)$ with $N_{m,n}(u_x) \in U(\K_n)$.
+For \rf{normcoh}, let $x^{r(\K)} = \Upsilon_m^t \cdot u_x, \ t \in \eu{C}, u_x \in U(\K_m)$.
+Since the uniformizors are norm coherent, we have $N_{m,n}(x)^{r(\K)} = \Upsilon_n^t N_{m,n}(u_x)$ with $N_{m,n}(u_x) \in U(\K_n)$.
 By applying $\psi$, we find

-This completes the proof. \end{proof} The use of $\wh{\eu{K}_n}$ is temporary and it is introduced in order to have a $\Z_p$-homomorphism.
-We will derive later maps which are defined on modules endowed with their own $\Z_p$-module structure, using only restrictions of $\psi_{n,\Pi}$.
-Since the $\pi_n$ build a norm coherent sequence, if follows from Lemma \ref{euc} that the maps $\psi_{n,\Pi}$ form themselves a norm coherent sequence.
+This completes the proof. \end{proof} The use of $\wh{\eu{K}_n}$ is temporary and it is introduced for obtaining a $\Z_p$-homomorphism.
+We will derive later maps which are defined on modules endowed with their own $\Z_p$-module structure, thus making the use of $\wh{\eu{K}}$ superfluous.
+Since the $(\pi_n)_{n \in \N}$ build a norm coherent sequence, if follows from Lemma \ref{euc} that the maps $\psi_{n,\Upsilon}$ form themselves a norm coherent sequence.